indolem/indolem/dependency_parsing/README.md

 For each *UD-Indo-PUD* and *UD-Indo-GSD*, you can run jupyter notebook `extract.ipynb` to extract BERT embedding for Indonesian, Malaysian, and Multilingual BERT.
 This will take a while, especially for *UD-Indo-GSD*.
 A folder `data/` will be created in each repository *UD-Indo-PUD* and *UD-Indo-GSD.*

-We also provide the extracted version for each dataset.
-You can download them [here](https://drive.google.com/drive/folders/1dG2nxtvxRbzKLsFTSvwlxrZBvK71mtti?usp=sharing).
+You may skip the extraction step by downloading them [here](https://drive.google.com/drive/folders/1dG2nxtvxRbzKLsFTSvwlxrZBvK71mtti?usp=sharing).

 Now you are ready to run the experiment.
 We have provided script file in `experiments/scripts/`